December 19, 2022

 2. Respond at the Speed of Need: Allow developers to customize and extend functionality quickly

 After the go-live, it is important to look at the turnaround time at which changes can be rolled out using the same low-code platform.
-Business and development teams should be able to collaborate, review changes, and align on business objectives for successful change rollouts.
+Business and development teams should be able to collaborate, review changes, and align business objectives for successful change rollouts.

 In a traditional development setup, software updates typically must go through the entire build, review, and QA process.
 Some of the changes could lead to regressions, which necessitates the need to have expert software development teams to govern them.

-With low-code, changes can be confined to specific layers of an application, ( such as user interface, data model, and business logic), and only the functional aspects of the app are impacted, leaving the underlying software components, integrations, and their integrity intact.
+With low code, changes can be confined to specific layers of an application, ( such as user interface, data model, and business logic), and only the functional aspects of the app are impacted, leaving the underlying software components, integrations, and their integrity intact.

 3. React to Disruptive Market Forces: Compose and create new experiences